gilmore-lab/soda-2017-01-31/README.md

 # soda-2017-01-31

-Talk to the Social Data Analytics (SoDA) 501 students
+Invited talk to the Penn State Social Data Analytics (SoDA) 501 course students entitled "An -ome of our own: Toward a more reproducible, robust, and insightful science of human behavior".